-Floral remains recovered from the Beadmaker site (32GT238) include 49 burnt seeds (Jackson et al. 2001:10.66).
+Floral remains were recovered from the Beadmaker site (32GT238) (Jackson et al. 2001:10.66; Morgan 2018:11.3-11.4).
 Investigators suggest that activities at the site may have included use and/or processing of maize, wild grasses, and wild berries.
-A maize kernel underwent AMS radiocarbon analysis.
-The result is an uncalibrated age of 230±35 years BP.
+Carbonized seeds include those of hackberry, marsh elder, chokecherry/wild plum, and maize.
 Did the Villagers do any gardening in the Heart River basin upriver from the Missouri?

-"Bone uprights," most commonly associated with Besant/Sonota components, occur in Plains Village sites where they functioned as pegs, wedges, and possibly even anvils upon which marrow and grease bones were broken up for processing (cf. Billeck 1983e:742-746).
+"Bone uprights," most associated with Besant/Sonota components, occur in Plains Village sites where they functioned as pegs, wedges, and possibly even anvils upon which marrow and grease bones were broken up for processing (cf. Billeck 1983e:742-746).

-Plains Villagers occupying the Koehler site (32GT1) made and used a number of bone and antler tools.
+Plains Villagers occupying the Koehler site (32GT1) made and used several bone and antler tools.
 Identified forms include awls, spatulates, fleshers, a perforated rib tool, and a bone bead (Cooper 1958:Table 1).
-The majority of these items were likely used in hideworking and stone tool manufacture activities.
+Most of these items were likely used in hideworking and stone tool manufacture activities.

-Seventeen stone bead artifacts, including one finished bead, 14 bead fragments, two bead blanks, and three pieces of manufacturing debris, were recovered from the Beadmaker site (32GT238) (Jackson et al. 2001:10.48).
-The majority of the beads came from hearth fill (ibid.).
-Made from a locally available silty mudstone, the items are disk-shaped with a central hole (ibid.).
-The beads recovered at the Beadmaker site closely resemble those from the Koehler site (32GT1), On-A-Slant Village (32MO26), and Huff Village (32MO11) (ibid.:10.54).
+One hundred-twenty ground stone beads and beadmaking debris were recovered from Beadmaker (32GT238).
+There was a concentration near a shallow basin hearth with all stages of manufacture represented.
+This may have been a bead producing activity area adjacent to a hearth (Morgan 2018:7.39).
+Made from a locally available siltstone/mudstone, the items are disk-shaped with a central hole, as well as cylinder tube (ibid.) beads.
+The beads recovered at the Beadmaker site closely resemble those from the Koehler site (32GT1), On-A-Slant Village (32MO26), Bypass (32MO291), Boley (32MO37), Motsiff (32MO29) Scattered (32MO31), Double Ditch (32BL8), and Huff Village (32MO11) (ibid.:7.34).

 Plains Village groups undoubtedly undertook a variety of activities at campsites away from their earthlodge village locations.
 Lithic procurement and stone working of KRF were well represented at the Boulder site (Billeck1983e).
-Plochman et al. (1982:Table 6.3) also identified a number of lithic procurement/workshop sites around the Heart Butte Reservoir.
+Plochman et al. (1982:Table 6.3) also identified several lithic procurement/workshop sites around the Heart Butte Reservoir.

 One of the hallmarks of the Plains Village lifeway was the production of wellmade ceramic containers (cf. Cooper 1958:Plates 6, 7).
+The Beadmaker (32GT1) pottery assemblage clearly supports a Mandan occupation.
+The pots at Beadmaker are similar in size and morphology to the contemporaneous traditional Mandan communities.
+Some of the Le Beau and Knife River wares are identical to specimens from the traditional Mandan settlements at the confluence of the Heart and Missouri rivers.
+An unusual decorative motif on one vessel is nearly identical to that on vessels from Chief Looking's Village and Double Ditch (Swenson and Morgan 2018:6.20).
 Pottery samples from other sites in the basin such as 32MO72 (Billeck 1983e) are too small to draw many meaningful comparisons.
 Are there technologically diagnostic attributes of Plains Village ceramics such that small samples of body sherds from campsites could be identified as Plains Village?